Integrated Sensing and Communication: Joint Pilot and Transmission Design: Introduction

-It naturally raises a question: whether one can use a single platform for supporting simultaneous communication and radar sensing.
-Towards this end, integrated sensing and communication (ISAC) is attracting tremendous research interest and attention in both academia and industry, in which the radar and the communication functionalities are integrated into a common platform \cite{Liu2022survey,Ma2020joint,luong2021radio,liu2020joint}.
-Different from the coexistence system where the radar and communication hardware modules are physically separated, they are physically integrated in the ISAC system.
-Thus, several appealing advantages are introduced as follows \cite{cui2021integrating}. \textit{1) Integrated easily}: The majority of transmitter/receiver modules can be shared by radar and communication systems, which makes it easy to implement from hardware perspectives; \textit{2) Integration gain}: The components or resources in the ISAC system can be coupled to achieve more efficient resource utilization such that signal overhead can be reduced and spectral and energy efficiency can be improved; \textit{3) Coordination gain}: One can flexibly balance the dual-functional performance via mutual assistance such as jointly designing the waveforms.
-As such, a large number of works have paid attention to it in the literature, which can be classified into three paradigm directions of research, namely radar-centric design \cite{Hassanien2016dual,hassanien2016phase,wang2018sparse}, communication-centric design \cite{Sturm2011waveform,sit2011doppler,braun2014ofdm}, and joint design and optimization \cite{hua2022joint,joint2018liu,liu2018towards,hua2021optimal}, on the ISAC system based on the different integration approaches.
+Different from the coexistence system where the radar and communication hardware modules are physically separated, they are physically integrated into the ISAC system.
+Thus, several appealing advantages are introduced as follows \cite{cui2021integrating}. \textit{1) Ease of integration}: The majority of transmitter/receiver modules can be shared by radar and communication systems, which makes it easy to implement from hardware perspectives; \textit{2) Integration gain}: The components or resources in the ISAC system can be coupled to achieve more efficient resource utilization such that the signal overhead can be reduced and the spectral and energy efficiency can be improved; \textit{3) Coordination gain}: One can flexibly balance the dual-functional performance via mutual assistance such as jointly designing the waveforms.
+As such, a large number of works have paid attention to it in the literature, which can be classified into three paradigm directions of research, namely radar-centric design \cite{Hassanien2016dual,hassanien2016phase,wang2018sparse}, communication-centric design \cite{Sturm2011waveform,sit2011doppler,braun2014ofdm}, and joint design and optimization \cite{hua2022joint,joint2018liu,liu2018towards,hua2021optimal,luo2022joint}, on the ISAC system based on the different integration approaches.
 For example, in \cite{Hassanien2016dual}, the authors considered the radar system as the primary function and embedded communication signals into the radar waveform by controlling its amplitude and phase of the radar spatial side-lobe to convey information.
 In \cite{Sturm2011waveform}, the authors considered the existing communication transmitter hardware and applied the orthogonal frequency-division multiplexing (OFDM) communication signals to realize the radar sensing functionality.
 The authors in \cite{joint2018liu} proposed a new hardware architecture which is able to jointly design communication and radar waveforms to realize both communication and sensing functionalities.